All Trends

 Men increasingly seek out hair transplants, especially in Turkey

-As stigma around seeking treatment for hair loss declines, and men face increased pressure to conform to idealized beauty standards they encounter in the media and on Instagram, more and more are discussing, searching, and acting on plans to get a hair transplant in — of all places — Turkey.
+As stigma around seeking treatment for hair loss declines, and men face increased pressure to conform to idealized beauty standards they encounter in media, more and more are discussing, searching, and acting on plans to get a hair transplant in — of all places — Turkey.

 There, patients can expect to pay around $2,000 for the surgery — roughly a tenth of what it might cost in the U.S.